Jan 05, 2023 ▪ 20 min read (~3 pages) ▪ Computer Science ▪ Updated on Jan 16, 2023

 assert encode(9, -10, 14, 5) == [1, 1, 0, 0, 1]

-The values x_low
+The variables x_low

 and x_high